conan-io/docs/howtos/define_abi_compatibility.rst

 Introduction
 ------------

-Each conan package recipe can generate N package binaries from it, depending on three things: the package ``settings``, the package ``options`` and the package ``requires``.
+Each conan package recipe can generate N binary packages from it, depending on three things: the package ``settings``, the package ``options`` and the package ``requires``.

 When any of the :ref:`settings_property` of a package recipe changes, it will reference a